CozmoNate/Forest/README.md

 # Condulet [![Build Status](https://travis-ci.com/kozlek/Condulet.svg?branch=master)](https://travis-ci.com/kozlek/Condulet)

-Condulet is a simple wrapper built on top of URLSession and URLSessionTask.
+Condulet is a simple wrapper built on top of `URLSession` and `URLSessionTask`.
 When you need to simply send request, receive data, parse value and return to completion block - this framework is for you.
 Condulet also flexible and extensible.
 You can add your custom response handlers and data parsers.
-Condulet provide most of the features you'll need in your day-by-day work, without stressing you with overcomplicated abstractions.
+Condulet provide most of the features you'll need in your day to day work, without stressing you with overcomplicated abstractions.
 That the main purpose of it - help to make your job done.

 ## Installation